Wounded Warrior Project Shares Guidance on Claims Assistance Services

 Some businesses take advantage of veterans by charging excessive fees for VA claims assistance, sometimes making unrealistic guarantees about improving disability ratings or securing compensation.

-Veterans can file VA claims on their own behalf for free through VA, but they also have access to numerous veterans service organizations (VSOs) accredited by VA that can help them file claims free of charge.
+Veterans can file claims on their own behalf for free through VA, and they also have access to numerous veterans service organizations (VSOs) accredited by VA that can help them file claims free of charge.

-While VSOs can’t guarantee a positive result, many, like WWP™, have the expertise and experience to help veterans collect the benefits they deserve in a manner that honors their service.
+While VSOs can’t guarantee a positive result, many, like WWP, have the expertise and experience to help veterans collect the benefits they deserve in a manner that honors their service.

 Why Accreditation Matters

-The VA accreditation is a safeguard to ensure veterans receive quality and honest assistance when filing for VA benefits.
+VA accreditation protects veterans by setting quality standards for those who can help file VA claims.
 One of the main deciding factors for accreditation is a good reputation, so an inability to get accredited may be a warning.

 Some veterans may not realize that it’s illegal for an unaccredited company or agent to file a claim on their behalf.
-However, there are no penalties for violating this law, so there is little to deter bad actors from profiting off of it.
+However, there are no penalties for violating this law, so there is little to deter bad actors from profiting from it.

-Since accredited agents and organizations also have specific rules and standards they have to follow, companies seeking large profits may purposely avoid seeking accreditation.
+Since VA-accredited agents and organizations also have specific rules and standards they must follow, companies seeking large profits may purposely avoid seeking accreditation.

-There are accredited agents, like attorneys, who charge for services.
-However, they are beholden to VA’s rules on conduct, which limits the amount they can charge.
+There are accredited agents, such as attorneys, who charge for their services.
+However, they are bound by VA’s conduct rules, which limit the amount they can charge.

 Another thing veterans need to know is that if they sign a contract with an unaccredited for-profit, it can be hard to get out of.
-VA may intervene on the veteran’s behalf to invalidate the contract.
-According to VA, around 40% of all complaints filed with the agency were about unaccredited companies and agents.
+According to VA, around 40% of all complaints filed with the agency concern unaccredited companies and agents.

 Find out what WWP’s Benefits Service program can do for you.